-A former manager of the legendary Vancouver punk band D.O.A. has died.
+A former manager of the legendary Vancouver punk band D.O.A. has died at the age of 71.

 The news of Ken Lester's passing came in a post by musician and painter Jean Smith on her Facebook page.
 Smith is a member of the Vancouver band Mecca Normal with Lester's brother David.